Kunal-Shahaji-Londhe/MealPlus/README.md

-# Meal Planner Web Application
+# Meal Planner Web Application🍕🍔🥗

-Welcome to the Meal Planner Web Application repository!
-This project was developed as part of an assignment at Pimpri Chinchwad College of Engineering, Pune.
+Welcome to the Meal Planner Web Application repository!🐼 This project was developed as part of an assignment at Pimpri Chinchwad College of Engineering, Pune.

-## Overview
+## Overview📖

 This web application serves as a meal planner, allowing users to plan their meals based on their desired calorie count.
 It was built using the MERN (MongoDB, Express.js, React, Node.js) stack for a robust and scalable solution.

-## Features
+## Features🔖

 - **User Registration and Login**: Implemented secure user registration and login functionality to enhance the overall user experience.